Higher Complex Structures and Flat Connections: Reality constraint and Toda systems

-where on the diagonals are the $a_{0,i}$ and $-\bar{a}_{0,i}$ given by equation \eqref{a0i}.
+where all empty spots are zero.
 This is precisely the form of the Toda system.
-It is known that the Hitchin equations for a principal nilpotent Higgs field are the Toda equations for $\mf{sl}_n$ (see \cite{AF}, proposition 3.1). \end{proof} Notice that in particular the gauge class of the connection $C(\l)$ is independent of $\l\in \C^*$ (i.e. we have a variation of Hodge structure).
-This is an intrinsic property which might be used to fix the initial data.
+It is known that the Hitchin equations for the uniformizing Higgs field are the Toda equations for $\mf{sl}_n$, see for example \cite[Proposition 3.1]{AF}. \end{proof} Notice that in particular the gauge class of the connection $C(\l)$ is independent of $\l\in \C^*$ (i.e. we have a variation of Hodge structure).